The Corfu Home From Amanda & Alan’s Greek Job Is Now Up For Sale

 ‘Yes, it was great,’ agreed Amanda.
 ‘We’re always heartbroken when we leave a renovation project, but this was the worst one to leave.
 I’m already booked up to go on holiday next year and I think I will actually drive past and see who’s bought it.’

-And if you want an idea of just what Amanda and Alan can do in terms of interior design, then take a peek inside the Sicilian apartment and the Spanish townhouse the duo did up in previous instalments of the series.
+And if you want to see more of Amanda and Alan’s interior design skills, then take a peek inside the Sicilian apartment and the Spanish townhouse the duo did up in previous instalments of the series.

 (c) BBC/Voltage TV/Zak Walton